verhas/pyama/doc/snippet.md

 Because snippet names are usually unique and files tend to be moved between directories during development it is a burden to specify the file most of the time.
 The snippet handler allows you to use `*` in place of the file name.
 In that case if there is anywhere a snippet with the given name it will be used.
-Note, however, that snippet handler will not care if you have more than one snippets with the same name.
+If there are more than one snippets with that name then the snippet handler will concatenate them.

-It will use the one it finds first.
+Another shorthand is to use a `.` (dot) as file name.
+In that case we refer to the named snippet defined in the same file.

 When the snippet is copied the first and the last lines of the copied snippet are not copied.
 That way, for example, using the example snippet `main_java` the code